SharonLagat/E-Schools-Ke/Readme.md

 Now run the project on localhost.(http://localhost/E-Schools%20Ke/) Keep in mind of the space in between the project's name.

 ## To note
-In the 'Manage site' tab you can add more files, edit, delete and even create child categories in existing files.
+In the 'Manage site' tab acts as the backend.
+It can add more files, edit, delete and even create child categories in existing files.